FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/working-with-predicates.md

       />
 ```

-Thirdly, we will add a button that calls the `changePin` function when clicked.
+Finally, we will add a button that calls the `changePin` function when clicked.

 ```tsx
   <Button onClick={changePin}>Change Pin</Button>